Rules of Engagement

 Brainstorm team culture ideas (10 min)

-Ask the question: "What are the team rules that we want to abide by for the project/foreseeable future?".
+Ask the question: "What are the rules that we want the whole to abide by?
+And do you as an individual prefer to work a certain way?"
 All participants then write their responses in the form of rules – one per sticky note – and put them on one main piece of butcher's paper.

-As a facilitator, model what you're after by writing and sticking up an easy example (e.g. "Be on time", "Listen to each other", "Share early and often", "Thoughtfully challenge", etc)
+As a facilitator, model what you're after by writing and sticking up an easy example (e.g. "Be on time", "Listen to each other", "Use shared docs or group chat instead of email whenever possible", "Thoughtfully challenge", etc)

 Expect to see responses along the lines of...